-My current project car: 2007 Noble M400
+My Noble M400

 Despite being a car guy for many decades, I was completely unaware of the Noble brand.
 Then I went to a local shop to pick up a silicone hose elbow for my supercharged Corvette.
 The guy who runs the place asked if I would like a quicky shop tour.
 There were several Nobles in various states of disassembly, and I got hooked when I looked at the chassis design and running gear.

 The owner and I could not agree on a price, but I found my M400 in Kentucky after several months of looking.
 It had just 2000 miles on the clock and was completely factory stock.
-That might be a desirable thing for a garage queen Ferrari, but I quickly learned that the Noble needed help to be a comfortable, enticing daily driver.
-I’m quite picky, and it makes me crazy when my car always does something annoying.
+That might be a desirable thing for a garage queen Ferrari, but I quickly learned that the Noble needs help to be a comfortable, enticing daily driver.
+I’m quite picky, and it makes me crazy when my car does something annoying.
 I have to track down the cause of the annoyance, and fix it.

 Many of my changes, such as the Audi dash vents, are strictly for looks.
-Others, such as the AeroCatches, are to make the car more pleasurable to work on as well as more attractive (IMHO).
+Others, such as the AeroCatches, are intended to make the car more pleasurable to work on as well as more attractive (IMHO).
 But most of the changes (insulation, single turbo conversion,

 air/water intercooler) have made the car more fun to drive and easier to live with.

 I hope you enjoy this site, and that you come to realize that the Noble is really an incognito supercar.
 It doesn’t have 3000 pounds of software like the more well known brands, but in the hands of a skilled driver (not mine!), it will run with them.
 It’s especially fun to embarrass big hp musclecars who expect me to leave me in the dust like a Miata, but instead find that I can pull ahead of them.